eharvey71/edtech-platform-integration-bridge/docs/administration.rst

 --------------

 Once the application has been deployed, an administrator can access the interface at the root of the domain.
-Login with the default credentials to get started.
+Login with the default credentials to get started: testadmin:integrationbridge

 .. figure:: img/loginpage.jpg
    :alt: Login Page